Time efficiency analysis for undersampled quantitative MRI acquisitions: Theory

-The computational complexity of evaluating $\eta_p$ is dominated by the computation of $\bm{I}(\ttil, \sigma)$, which scales as $ 2N \times 2N $.
-We propose the evaluations to be performed in a downsampled parameter map with an appropriate compensation factor which leads to a smaller patch of k-space.
-As small k-space features translate into large-scale image features and coil sensitivity map vary smoothly in the spatial domain, we hypothesize that using relatively small patches of k-space is sufficient to capture the parallel imaging induced acceleration and other relevant details.
-If the domain $\Omega^{k}$ is downsized to $\Omega^{k, D}$, the summation in equation \ref{fisher1} would be from $1$ to $2 N_d = 2C|\Omega^{k, D}|$ instead of $1$ to $2N$.
-Therefore, the required compensation factor for downsizing is $\frac{|\Omega^{k}|}{|\Omega^{k, D}|}$.

-The downsampling operation will limit the influence of local properties of k-space on reconstruction.
-In our evaluation of TEUSQA, we consider each k-space position with equal importance and do not consider the difference between properties of central and peripheral k-space positions.
+The inclusion of scan time in the metric allows comparison across different acceleration factors, and facilitates analysing the trade-off between scan time and precision.

-\section{Undersampling patterns}
+\subsection{Undersampling patterns}

-Acquisition time can be reduced by undersampling the two phase encoding dimensions in 3D Cartesian acquisitions.
+Scan time can be reduced by undersampling the two phase encoding dimensions in 3D Cartesian acquisitions.
 So, we consider the frequency encoding dimension to be fully sampled.
-The number of possible undersampling patterns for the two phase encoding dimensions and the contrast encoding dimension of a 3D cartesian acquisition is excessively large.
-Therefore, we propose several undersampling pattern generation techniques, study their geometric properties visually and quantitatively, and relate their geometric properties to their resulting time efficiency in the TEUSQA framework.
+The number of possible undersampling patterns for the two phase encoding dimensions and the contrast encoding dimension of a 3D cartesian acquisition is excessively large ($2^{{P_1} \times P_2 \times Q}$, where $P_1$ and $P_2$ are size of the two phase encoding dimensions).
+Consequently, instead of trying to find an optimal pattern using TEUSQA, we propose an alternative approach.
+We compare several undersampling pattern generation techniques using TEUSQA and using a geometric property called Discrepancy.
+We correlate the results of TEUSQA and Discrepancy to gain insights that could help design time efficient patterns.

+Figure \ref{Fig: Und} shows a $8 \times 8$ patch of k-space generated by the patterns with acceleration factor $\bm{R} = [2, 3]$ and $Q = 72$.
+In this visualisation, each pie slice corresponds to one readout and has a constant area.
+Hence, the area of each pie corresponds to the number of times with which that k-space position is sampled in the entire acquisition.

-\subsection{Undersampling pattern generation techniques}
+\subsubsection{Undersampling pattern generation techniques}

 The following notation is used to define all k-space positions for undersampling patterns: